dotnet/csharpstandard/standard/attributes.md

 > string GetTopLevelDomainFromFullUrl(string url) { ... }
 > ```
 >
-> If the `url` argument isn't `null`, `null` isn’t returned.
+> If the `url` argument isn’t `null`, `null` isn’t returned.
 When nullable references are enabled, that signature works correctly, provided the API never accepts a null argument.
 However, if the argument could be null, then the return value could also be null.
 To express that contract correctly, annotate this method as follows:
 >
 > <!-- Example: {template:"code-in-class-lib", name:"NotNullIfNotNull2Attribute", replaceEllipsis:true, customEllipsisReplacements: ["return \"\";"]} -->
 > ```csharp